Zimbelstern/kodi-addon-rp-podcasts/README.md

 - Use the following Kodi repository which provides you with the most recent version: https://github.com/zimbelstern/kodi-repository-zimbelstern

 ### Other versions (not recommended)
-- Download rp-podcasts-\*.\*.\*.zip and extract the folder plugin.audio.rp-podcasts in Kodi's add-on directory
+- Download the archive rp-podcasts-\*.\*.\*.zip of the version you wish to install

-OR
-- Use the method described here: https://kodi.wiki/view/HOW-TO:Install_add-ons_from_zip_files
+- Follow the instructions here: https://kodi.wiki/view/HOW-TO:Install_add-ons_from_zip_files

-AND
-- Enable the plugin in Kodi's add-on settings.

 ## Changelog
 - v1.0.0: First version released!